Belgian tax guide: Understanding taxes in Belgium for foreigners

 Capital gains tax is payable on the difference between the original purchase price and the final sale price on property and land sales.
 Gift tax is a tax on financial gifts to relatives.

 The basic rate of business taxation is 33 percent.
-To find out more about taxation for businesses and the self-employed in Belgium, read our guide to taxes and social security for freelancers and the self-employed in Belgium.
+To find out more about taxation for businesses and the self-employed in Belgium, read our guide to Belgian taxes and social security for self-employed and freelance workers in Belgium.

 - The Ministry of Finance (Service Public Fédéral Finances) provides information on all aspects of taxation, most of which is available in Dutch and French, or you can call +32 (0)2 572 5757 (8am to 5pm).
 You can track the progress of your tax return through FPS Finance application Minfin.
 To find your local FPS Finance office, click here.